TQ

 How does WS2API work?

-So what is this mythical WS2API project that allows one to treat websocket messages as HTTP requests?
+So what is it the WS2API project does to allow one to treat websocket messages as HTTP requests?
+Here are the client initiated flows:

 WS client --[ws upgrade]--> WS server --[http get request]--> API server